UWPCE-PythonCert/PythonCertDevel/source/modules/Strings.rst

   for piece in list_of_stuff:
       msg += piece

-But: strings are immutable -- Python needs to create a new string each time you add a piece -- not efficient:
+But: strings are immutable -- Python needs to create a new string each time you add a piece, which is not very efficient.
+So it's better to gather all the pieces together in a list, and then join them together:

 .. code-block:: python